awslabs/graphstorm/docs/source/advanced/advanced-usages.rst

 Multiple Target Node Types Training
 ---------------------------------------------
 When training on hetergenious graph, we often need to train a model by minimizing the objective function on more than one node type.
 GraphStorm provides supports to achieve this goal.

-The users only need to edit the `target_ntype: [ntype_1, ntype_2, ..., ntype_k]` in model config YAML file to minimize the objective function defined on `ntype_1, ntype_2, ..., ntype_k`.
+* Training: The users only need to edit the `target_ntype: [ntype_1, ntype_2, ..., ntype_k]` in model config YAML file to minimize the objective function defined on `ntype_1, ntype_2, ..., ntype_k`.

+* Evaluation: Our current implementation only support evaluating on a single node type.
+Set `eval_target_ntype: ntype`.